Us (Peter Gabriel album): Release

-When assembling the liner notes, Gabriel decided to solicit the help different artists to create accompanying visuals for each song on the album.
+When assembling the liner notes, Gabriel decided to commission different artists to create accompanying visuals for each song on the album.
 To promote Us, Virgin Records launched a marketing campaign using these commissioned pieces of artwork.
 The artwork was also showcased at the Art 93 London Contemporary Art Fair.
+Virgin Records also promoted the album in the UK through a £250,000 campaign consisting of television advertisements, press advertising, window and in-store displays, and what Music Week described as a "nationwide teaser and answer campaign" through various posters.

-In the United States, Geffen Records handled the distribution of Us and anticipated that its initial shipment of the album would comprise 250,000 compact discs and 150,000 cassettes.
+In the United States, Geffen Records handled the distribution of Us.
+They anticipated that the initial shipment of Us would comprise 250,000 compact discs and 150,000 cassettes.
 Similar to Gabriel's previous release, Shaking the Tree: Sixteen Golden Greats, Gabriel decided to forgo longbox packaging in favour of jewel cases.
-Certain retailers, including Kemp Mill Music, who had limited the stocking of Shaking the Tree: Sixteen Golden Greats due to their belief that the jewel box packaging was not retail-friendly, did not restrict the sale of Us.
-Retailers were provided a 7 percent standard discount on initial purchases of Us rather than the standard 5 percent rate usually offered.
+Certain retailers, including Kemp Mill Music, who had limited the stocking of Shaking the Tree: Sixteen Golden Greats due to their belief that the jewel box packaging was not retail-friendly, opted to carry Us at their stores unabated.
+Billboard reported that both Kemp Mill Music and Russell Solomon of Tower Records had agreed to treat Us as a "normal release" no differently than albums packaged in longboxes.
+Geffen Records provided retailers a seven percent discount on initial purchases of Us rather than the five percent rate usually offered.
+Geffen Records also promoted the album through an advertising campaign, where Gabriel promoted the album through the press, radio, retail outlets, and an appearance on the MTV Video Music Awards.

+Us entered the US Billboard 200 at No. 2, with first-week sales of 125,000 units.
+It became Gabriel's highest debut on that chart to date, beating out his 1986 album So, which entered the listing at No. 35.
+Certain retailers across the country, including Strawberries Inc. and Harmony House reported that it was the top selling album in their stores, with Us also being among the top five best-selling albums at Camelot Music in its opening week.
+In the United Kingdom, Us was held off from the top spot by Automatic for the People by R.E.M..